 - Risk analysis

-The best countries where you can pursue a Bachelor’s degree in Accounting are:
+Some of the best countries where you can pursue a Bachelor’s degree in Accounting are:

-- Middlesex University, in London, United Kingdom
+- Middlesex University, the United Kingdom

-- Budapest Metropolitan University, in Budapest, Hungary
+- Budapest Metropolitan University, Hungary

 The process of becoming a certified public accountant is different from one country to another.
 But we'll take the United States as an example.

-In the US, prospective CPAs are required to complete at least 150 semester hours of study to become licensed.
+In the US, prospective CPAs are required to complete at least 150 hours of study to become licensed.
 At the end of your Bachelor’s degree, you will have only accomplished 120 hours.

-Some universities provide students with the option to combine a five-year Bachelor's and Master's degree programme in Accounting, in order to attain the required number of 150 hours faster, so remember to research and find the best option for you.
+Some universities provide students with the option to combine a five-year Bachelor's and Master's degree programme in Accounting, in order to attain the required number of 150 hours faster.
+So remember to research and find the best option for you.

 A useful strategy for all students who want to become CPAs is to partake in internships offered by companies and organisations, ideally in the Finance and Accounting Departments.
 You will also have to pass the four exams developed by The American Institute of Certified Public Accountants (AICPA).